yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

     ```

 2. Create or change a file, for example, adding an AWS secret or credential to it.
-3. Try to commit your changes:
+3. Try to commit your change:

     ```
     git add .
     git commit -m "add AWS key to my page"
     ```

-    You should see an error message similar to:
+    You should see an error similar to:

     ```
     content/en/docs/contribution_guidelines/testgitsecrets.md:5:AWS_AUTH_ACCESSKEY = <Your AWS authorization key>